Szfinx5/Cloud-Resume-Challenge/PROGRESSION.md

 :white_check_mark: **_Completed on 07.
 August 2022_** :

 ## 7. Javascript
 Your resume webpage should include a visitor counter that displays how many people have accessed the site.
 You will need to write a bit of Javascript to make this happen.
+:white_check_mark: **_Completed on 10.
+August 2022_**

 ## 8. Database
 The visitor counter will need to retrieve and update its count in a database somewhere.
 It is suggested to use Amazon’s DynamoDB for this.
  :white_check_mark: **_Completed on 08.
 August 2022_**

 ## 9. API
 Do not communicate directly with DynamoDB from your Javascript code.
 Instead, you will need to create an API that accepts requests from your web app and communicates with the database.
 It is suggested to use AWS’s API Gateway and Lambda services for this.
+:white_check_mark: **_Completed on 11.
+August 2022_**

 ## 10. Python
 You will need to write a bit of code in the Lambda function; you could use more Javascript, but it would be better for our purposes to explore Python – a common language used in back-end programs and scripts – and its boto3 library for AWS.
 :white_check_mark: **_Completed on 09.
-August 2022_**
+August 2022_** (the function was written in JavaScript, but planning to rewrite it in Python)

 ## 11. Tests
 You should also include some tests for your Python code.